|

 BYRON WASHBURN

-satisfaction.
-Mr. Washburn came to Spooner some eight years
+their entire satisfaction.
+Mr. Washburn came to Spooner some

-ago and worked for Wm.
-Busch for a number of years and when Mr.
+eight years ago and worked for Wm.
+Busch for a number of years and when

-known to all of his associates, has made himself a comfortable home
+to all of his associates, has made himself a comfortable home since

-since coming to Spooner and is one of our substantial
+coming to Spooner and is one of our substantial citizens.

 CHARLES CEDERBURG

-Everything is in first-class order and always in its
+at Spooner.
+Everything is in first-class order and always in

 JAMES S. KING

-identified himself with the development of the county in whatever
+wilderness.
+He identified himself with the development of the

-to an extensive contractor, and whatever he was found to do he has
+common laborer to an extensive contractor, and whatever he was found to

-done well.
-He is an Irishman by birth, a Scotchman by
+do he has done well.
+He is an Irishman by birth, a Scotchman

 perseverance, coupled with strict integrity, has been rewarded by